Manikranth/Notes/Terraform/Notes.md

 **Tainting:**

-The terraform taint command manually marks a Terraform-manged rrsource as tainted, forcing it to be destoyed and recreated on the next apply.
+The terraform taint command manually marks a Terraform-manged source as tainted, forcing it to be destroyed and recreated on the next apply.

 ```shell
 terraform taint <full_resources_name>

 ```
-By marking the resources tained - terraform will destory and create that rescource again.
+By marking the resources trained - terraform will destroy and create that resource again.

 **Spalat EXperssion**

-Spalat EXperssion allow us to get a list of all the attributes.
+Split EXperssion allows us to get a list of all the attributes.

 **Terrafrom Graph**

-- Terrafrom Graph command is used to generate a visual representation of either a conf. or execution plan.
+- Terrafrom Graph command generates a visual representation of either a conf.
+Or execution plan.

-- The O/P if terraform graph is in the DOT format, which can can easily be converted to an image.
+- The O/P if terraform graph is in the DOT format, which can easily be converted to an image.

 **Terrafrom Path**

-It will save the code to a differnt dinaery file so that even you change the code you can sinply run:
+It will save the code to a different binary file so that even if you change the code, you can run:

 ```shell
 terrafrom plan <file_name>